-I make unique, classic, contemporary jewelry for the woman who knows what she loves and builds her jewelry collection the way she builds her wardrobe, one carefully chosen item at a time.
+I make unique, classic yet contemporary jewelry that's perfect for the woman who knows what she loves and builds her jewelry collection the way she builds her wardrobe, one carefully chosen item at a time.

 My maternal grandfather was artist Garth Williams, who illustrated dozens of children’s books including Charlotte’s Web, Stuart Little and the Little House on the Prairie series.

 I apprenticed with my aunt, artist and jewelry designer Jessica Rose, who hired me as her assistant and encouraged me to start designing jewelry.

 Jessica was a self-taught artist known for her opulent and playful jewelry designs and sculptures.
 She designed jewelry collections for fashion designers Yves St. Laurent and Issey Miyake, and had jewelry featured in numerous films, including Fatal Attraction.
 She was honored with a retrospective show at Sotheby's of London.

 Jessica passed away in 2006 but I continue to make her timeless designs.

 Every piece of jewelry is made by me.

 I make each piece by hand, imbuing it with my time and attention.
 I specialize in pearls and colorful gemstones.
 The distinctive character of the materials and the touch of the tools make every piece one of a kind.